OvertureMaps/transportation-splitter/.llms/DeepTechnicalSummary.md

 ### Purpose

-The **Transportation Splitter** is a production-grade PySpark application that processes Overture Maps transportation data.
-It intelligently splits complex road segments into simpler sub-segments, making the data easier to consume for GIS and transportation applications.
+The **Transportation Splitter** is a PySpark application that processes Overture Maps transportation data.
+It splits complex road segments into simpler sub-segments, making the data easier to consume for GIS and transportation applications.

 ### Problem It Solves